Have you ever followed a TV show that was bounced across stations and time slots or suddenly canceled without warning? It’s terribly frustrating.

 Once you settle into a work pace that reliably puts out podcast episodes, it’s important to stick to that pace, even if you get ahead of schedule.

-If you manage to finish an episode in less time than you planned, don’t spend your new free hours on Netflix and reddit.
+If you manage to finish an episode in less time than you planned, don’t spend your new free hours on Netflix.
 Instead, continue working at your comfortable pace.

 What should you work on next?